0x27/ssh_keyscanner/README.md

 It currently is incomplete (see the todo list), but works for those uses.

+It now has support for doing the keygrab over tor, and works on hidden services.
+This is useful for finding, uh, shittily configured ones.

 ## Howto:
 The tool has 4 args, outlined below.
 * "-i", for target host.
 You must set either this, or -f.